silverton-io/buz-docs/docs/deploying/gcp/cloud_run.md

 It also provisions the appropriate IAM configuration, enables GCP services if they have not already been enabled, etc.

-:::warning Prerequisites
+:::warning Local Prerequisites
-You will need the following to deploy Buz using Terraform:
+You will need the following locally to terraform Buz:
 - [Terraform](https://www.terraform.io/downloads)
 - [gcloud](https://cloud.google.com/sdk/gcloud) cli
 - [docker](https://www.docker.com/)